 Reverse auctions put downward pressure on market prices and this downward pressure can result in real-terms cost savings of 18-40%.

 How reverse auctions result in cost savings for buyers

-An often overlooked cost-saving benefit of the reverse auction process for the buyer is a reduction in time and resource expenditure.
-In reverse auctions, the onus is on the supplier to undertake the majority of the legwork.
+An often-overlooked cost-saving benefit of the reverse auction process for the buyer is a reduction in time and resource expenditure.
+In reverse auctions, the onus is on the supplier to undertake most of the legwork.
 The bulk of the work involved for buyers in reverse auctions is loaded at the front of the process, where all expectations and parameters are decided and stipulated before the auction process.
 Suppliers can then determine a deadline and sit back and wait for suppliers to respond, then make the decision at the end of the process.